-RCDC (Research, Condition, and Disease Categorization) is a computerized reporting process the National Institutes of Health (NIH) is using at the end of each fiscal year to categorize its funding in medical research beginning with fiscal year 2008 (FY 2008) RCDC reports NIH funding in 233 research, condition, and disease categories.
+RCDC (Research, Condition, and Disease Categorization) is a computerized reporting process the National Institutes of Health (NIH) uses at the end of each fiscal year to categorize its funding in medical research beginning with fiscal year 2008 (FY 2008) RCDC reports NIH funding in more than 280 research, condition, and disease categories.

 RCDC reports on three types of NIH funding:

 To see a list of categories the NIH currently reports on its website, please go to